mg-cloud/giteapy/docs/RepositoryApi.md

 owner = 'owner_example' # str | owner of the repo
 repo = 'repo_example' # str | name of the repo
 filepath = 'filepath_example' # str | path of the dir, file, symlink or submodule in the repo ref = 'ref_example' # str | The name of the commit/branch/tag.
-Default the repository’s default branch (usually master) (optional)
+Default to the repository’s default branch. (optional)

 try:
-    # Gets the metadata and contents (if a file) of an entry in a repository, or a list of entries if a dir
+    # Gets the metadata and contents (if a file) of an entry in a repository, or a list of entries if a dir.
     api_response = api_instance.repo_get_contents(owner, repo, filepath, ref=ref)
     pprint(api_response)
 except ApiException as e: